.40 S&W: History

 The popularity of the .40 S&W accelerated with the passage of the now-expired Federal Assault Weapons Ban of 1994, which prohibited sales of pistol or rifle magazines that could hold more than ten cartridges, regardless of caliber.
 Several U.S. states, and a number of local governments, also banned or regulated so-called "high-capacity" magazines.
 As a result, many new firearm buyers limited to purchasing pistols with a maximum magazine capacity of 10 rounds chose pistols in the .40 S&W chambering instead of smaller-diameter cartridges such as the 9×19mm (9mm Luger or 9mm Parabellum).

 The .40 S&W case length and overall cartridge length are shortened, but other dimensions except for case web and wall thickness remain identical to the 10mm Auto.
 Both cartridges headspace on the mouth of the case.
 Thus in a semi-auto, they are not interchangeable.
 Fired from a 10mm semi-auto, the .40 Smith & Wesson cartridge will headspace on the extractor and the bullet will jump a 0.142 in freebore just like a .38 Special fired from a .357 Magnum revolver.
 If the cartridge is not held by the extractor, the chances for a ruptured primer are great.
 Smith & Wesson does make a double-action revolver (the Model 610) that can fire either cartridge via use of moon clips.
 A single-action revolver in the .38–40 chambering can also fire .40 or 10mm rounds provided it is equipped with a correctly sized cylinder.
 Some .40 caliber handguns can be converted to 9mm with a special purpose-made barrel, magazine change, and other parts.

 In 2015, the FBI announced they were going back to 9mm ammunition, citing advancements in ballistic technology and increased accuracy in a gunfight.
 The FBI also found that .40 S&W rounds were causing excessive wear on pistols and were harder to control for some agents.
 This has caused a substantial contribution to the .40 S&W's decline in popularity with law enforcement in the US.

 Cartridge dimensions

-The .40 S&W has 1.25 ml (19.3 grains H_{2}O) cartridge case capacity.
+The .40 S&W has a 1.25 ml cartridge case capacity.

-The common rifling twist rate for this cartridge is 406 mm, 6 grooves, ∅ lands = 9.91 ;mm, ∅ grooves = 10.17 mm, land width = 3.05 mm and the primer type is small pistol.
+The common rifling twist rate for this cartridge is 406 mm, with 6 grooves, land diameter 9.91 mm, groove diameter 10.17 mm, and land width 3.05 mm, and the primer type is small pistol.
 According to the official C.I.P. guidelines, the .40 S&W case can handle up to 225 MPa piezo pressure.
 In C.I.P.-regulated countries, every pistol/cartridge combo has to be proofed at 130% of this maximum C.I.P. pressure to certify for sale to consumers.
 The SAAMI pressure limit for the .40 S&W is set at 241.32 MPa piezo pressure.